 The Richland County Dems are seeking interns who are interested electoral politics and who want to learn more about local communities in the County.
 Opportunities exist to participate in outreach work with prospective voters, neighborhood data collection, mapping, strategizing, and more.
 For more information, contact Matt Kisner at email@example.com.

 Governed by the Seabrook Island Property Owners Association, Seabrook Island Development is a private, gated community development with a variety of Lowcountry beach- and marsh-side living options.
 The association is seeking student interns with solid GIS and mapping skills to monitor the coastal barrier island in a variety of applications.
 For more information, contact Steve Hirsch at firstname.lastname@example.org.

 The mission of the SC Forestry Commission is to protect, promote, enhance and nurture the forest lands for South Carolina in a manner consistent with achieving the greatest good for its citizens.
 For more information, contact David Jenkins at email@example.com.

-The Three Rivers Greenway is composed of the riverfront pathways at the confluence of the Broad, Saluda, and Congaree Rivers in Columbia, West Columbia, and Cayce.
-The program is looking for student interns with interests in environmental conservation and with GIS skills to map greenway use and preferences.
-For more information, contact Karen Kustafik at email@example.com.
+The Three Rivers Greenway includes the riverfront pathways at the confluence of the Broad, Saluda, and Congaree Rivers in Columbia, West Columbia, and Cayce.
+The program is looking for student interns who want hands-on experience in the fields of environmental conservation and outdoor recreation.
+Depending on their interests, interns may be tasked with studying animal and plant habitat, invasive species, trail usage, and park-user preferences.
+Interns may also be involved in community outreach.
+GIS and mapping skills are desirable.
+For more information, contact Karen Kustafik at Karen.email@example.com.